ergo-services/ergo/docs/advanced/observer.md

 The inspect tab shows the output of the process's `HandleInspect` callback as key-value pairs.
 If your actor implements this method, it can expose internal state: queue lengths, cache sizes, connection counts, or any application-specific metrics.
 Auto-refresh polls the process once per second.

 Three action buttons let you interact with the process.
-Send Message opens a dialog with a text field where you type the message to send.
+Send Message opens a dialog with a text field; the message is sent as a string value to the process.
 Send Exit sends an exit signal with a configurable reason.
 Kill forcefully terminates the process.
 These actions are disabled for system processes.

 <details>
 <summary>Process detail window</summary>